Folkestone and Hythe (UK Parliament constituency): Members of Parliament

-The current Member of Parliament is Damian Collins of the Conservative Party who was elected at the 2010 general election.
-Collins' predecessor for the seat was Michael Howard (served 1983–2010).
+The current Member of Parliament is Tony Vaughan of the Labour Party who was elected at the 2024 general election.
+Vaughan's predecessors for the seat were Damian Collins (served 2010–2024) and Michael Howard (served 1983–2010).
 Howard held a number of political posts during his career in Parliament, most prominently as Home Secretary from 1993 to 1997 and Leader of the Conservative Party from 2003 to 2005.